HermesPrediction/Hermes/README.md

 18. /Evaluation Files/7-Fold Cross Validation/7-Fold CV Model 1.tfl-7-Fold CV Model 7.tfl
 • Seven files, each a set of weights & biases for the respective cross-validation model

+19. /Evaluation Files/Training/All CASP13 Predictions w SOV Scores Redundancy Reduced.txt
+• A text file of all NEFF & identity values for all the Training proteins